DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 2.md

 From the equation,
 $${\LARGE F = -k \Delta x}$$
-it is evident that ${\Delta x}$ and F are proportional and the slope of the straight line is negative
+it is evident that ${\Delta x}$ and F are proportional and the slope of the straight line is negative k.
+Therefore, by plotting the values of the F against x, we can use the slope to find the value of k.

 ## Testing